-Additional Homeless support is available through the National Childcare Scheme sponsored childcare for children of families who are in homeless services.
-Children under the age of 5 whose parents are homeless (or are transitioning from homelessness to permanent accommodation) can get free childcare for 25 hours a week.
+Additional childcare support is available through the National Childcare Scheme for children of families who are experiencing homelessness.
+Children under the age of 5 whose parents are experiencing homelessness (or are transitioning from homelessness to permanent accommodation) can get free childcare for 25 hours a week.
 This includes 15 hours of free pre-school (ECCE) where children are eligible, or school hours.
 It also includes a daily meal.
-Parents should not be asked to pay any top-up or co-payment for these part-time hours. www.ncs.gov.ie/en/
+Parents should not be asked to pay any top-up or co-payment for these part-time hours.
+This means that the parent(s)/carer(s) of a sponsored child will pay no fees to the childcare provider.
+There is no income assessment involved.